Keruspe/ht-exherbo/slides.md

 - a common kernel: linux
 - a set of basic tools and software
 - a way to install new software
-- a graphical indentity (sometimes)
+- a graphical identity (sometimes)

 -------------------------------------------